dcSpark/authenticate-with-urbit-id/README.md

          http://localhost:8080/~initiateAuth
     ```

-3. Check the authentication status of `~sampel-palnet` from `~sampel-talled` and confirm that the user ship is not authorized yet.
+3. Check the authentication status of `~sampel-palnet` and confirm that the user ship is not authorized yet.

     ```sh
     curl --header "Content-Type: application/json" \